datanav/docs/collecting_data.rst

 When modelling your global dataset and seeing the need to create a global property using hops, it is one thing you need to be aware of.
 Dependency tracking does not work for hops made in a “merge”-pipe.
 This means that you have to split the global pipe into two separate pipes.
 One pipe that contains the merge rules and does the merging, this pipe should be given the “merged-“ prefix.
 The second pipe should have the merged dataset as source and contain the DTL transformations, this should be the global pipe.

-In general, try to keep hops from a global pipe to other datasets as minimal as possible.
+However, in general, try to keep hops from a global pipe to other datasets as minimal as possible.
+Separating the global datasets into two datasets in order to enrich the data with data from other datasets also means duplicating the data.
+Adding data that may change due to dependency tracking may also lead to more processing for the downstream pipes, this is especially true for global datasets as they usually have multiple downstream pipes reading from them.
+The ideal pattern for doing this is only when the enriched data is necessary for multiple downstream datasets.

 Test data
 =========